Lavenham: Geography

 The village is around five miles northeast of the town of Sudbury.
 Situated in a relatively hilly area, Lavenham is on a ridge on the western bank of the River Brett.
-The ridge is intersected by two small valleys, breaking it into three parts; the church is located atop the southernmost section, the marketplace on the central part, while the northernmost section is topped by the remains of a windmill.
+The ridge is intersected by two small valleys, breaking it into three parts; the church is located atop the southernmost section, the marketplace on the central part, and the northernmost section is topped by the remains of a windmill.

-The southernmost valley contains a brook running between the pond at Lavenham Hall and the River Brett, though it was covered by a culvert 500 years ago, and Water Street built over the top.
+The southernmost valley contains a brook running between the pond at Lavenham Hall and the River Brett, though it was covered by a culvert 500 years ago and Water Street built over the top.
 There have been attempts to give the culverts Scheduled Monument status as a "rare early example of municipal plumbing".
 The northernmost valley also contains a small stream as well as being the former route of the abandoned railway line.

 Transport

 Lavenham is on the A1141, the main road between Hadleigh and Bury St Edmunds.
 HGV traffic has been an issue for the village's narrow streets.

 The village formerly had a railway station on the Long Melford–Bury St Edmunds branch line, which was opened on 9 August 1865.
-There were plans for the Hadleigh branch line to be extended to Lavenham, but they never came to fruition.
+There were plans for the Hadleigh branch line to be extended to Lavenham but they never came to fruition.
 The line was an important goods route during the Second World War and was guarded by numerous Type 22 pillboxes, most of which are still visible in the surrounding farmland.
 The railway station was closed to passengers on 10 April 1961, with a goods service surviving until April 1965.
 Today the disused line is used as a public footpath and is a designated nature reserve.